Home Updated May 8, 2018.

 Tournament Eligibility: This will be a BPA sanctioned event.
 The GM and all entrants must be members of the BPA the year the tournament starts.
 You do not have to renew in subsequent years to remain active in the tournament.
 Those who are not currently members of the BPA http://www.boardgamers.org/ may sign up for a $10 PBEM membership. http://www.boardgamers.org/forms/MemberForm.shtml

-Tournament Start: Signup deadline for the tournament is July 30, 2017.
-Contact me at firstname.lastname@example.org.
-The tournament will start after BPA confirmation of membership – anticipated to be around the first of August.
+Tournament Start: Contact me at email@example.com.
+The tournament will start after BPA confirmation of membership – anticipated to be around the first of June.

 Format, Seedings and Pairings: This is a Single Elimination format.
 Winners advance to future rounds.
 An eliminator will be used in case of an odd number of players in any round up until the quarterfinals.
 The lowest remaining seeded player will play the eliminator.
 The eliminator will be chosen by the GM from volunteers and is not eligible to advance based on the game for which he is an eliminator.
 If there are five players remaining for the quarter finals then the bottom two seeds will play to determine the 4th player for the semifinals.
 If there are seven players remaining for the quarter finals, the lowest seed will play an eliminator chosen by the GM from volunteers.